J.D. Davis Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.74 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds have a 4.74 team ERA that ranks 25th among all league pitching staffs.

-- The Reds surrender the fourth-most home runs in baseball (183 total, 1.4 per game).
+- The Reds give up the fourth-most home runs in baseball (184 total, 1.4 per game).

-- In his last appearance on Friday, the left-hander tossed six scoreless innings against the Arizona Diamondbacks while surrendering six hits.
+- In his last appearance on Saturday, the right-hander went 3 2/3 innings against the Arizona Diamondbacks, allowing five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.